 Ruck March Marathon Training Program After Action Review

 Bottom Line Up Front: I completed a marathon while carrying a 40lb ruck.
 This post is my ruck march marathon training program after action review complete with the rucking, strength and conditioning, nutrition, and supplementation preparation and race-day lessons learned.

 I completed the Tough Ruck yesterday.
 I carried a 40lb pack for 26.2 miles.
 I did it for two reasons: it was a physical challenge I knew I would enjoy training for and, more importantly, an opportunity to honor fallen servicemembers, firefighters, and police (read more about the names of the men on the ribbons in the photo here).
 In general, I think marathons are pretty silly wastes of time.
 I ran the Marine Corps Marathon (which was actually a lot of fun) so I can speak from experience.
 I would say definitively now that I am not at all interested in running a marathon again but would do a ruck march marathon again for sure.
 I think the difference between carrying weight on your back and just running unloaded is actually a lot more than you’d think.

 Ruck Training Plan

 I have been rucking almost every day since 2013.
-I got very into walking as a healthy form of physical fitness (I used to think it was silly to just walk) and added loaded walking by wearing a weight vest then a ruck (backpack with weight).
+I got very into walking as a healthy form of physical fitness and added loaded walking by wearing a weight vest then a ruck (backpack with weight).
 So I didn’t have to ramp up much to do the marathon, just fundamentally add in some really long rucks and adjust how I carried weight.
-I started this plan 3 months out from the race.
+I started this plan three months out from the race.